 You can make a homemade humidity tray by filling a drip tray with clay pebbles or gravel and then filling it up to just below the top with water.

-Place the fern on the water-filled tray of clay pebbles.
-Make sure that the fern is not absorbing the water from the humidity tray by placing it on another, smaller drip tray, or by keeping it in nursery pot inside a decorative pot with no drainage hole.
+Ensure that the fern is not absorbing the water from the humidity tray by placing it on another, smaller drip tray or keeping it in a nursery pot inside a decorative pot with no drainage hole.

 Misting is another good way to increase the humidity around your plant.
 Mist early in the morning and keep your misting to every other day at most.